AvaibleUser/phonebook-frontend/README.md

-# The Phonebook - A FullstackOpen Project
+# Phonebook FrontEnd - Exercise of FullstackOpen Project

-A phonebook that holds the a bunch of person name and his phone number, made with react
+The forntend for a phonebook that shows the name and phone number of a bunch of persons, the project is made with react and depends to be serve by the backend part of the project (hold in [backend repostory](https://github.com/AvaibleUser/phonebook-backend))

 ## How to run it

-### PC environment

-You need to have installed node and npm, and the ports 3000 and 3001 free, then:
+### First of all

+* Get installed node and npm
+* Get 3000 port free or change it in index.js to a free port for the frontend
+* Get 3001 port free or change it in package.json to a free port for the backend
+* Run `npm install` if you don't already do it.

+### To debug the app

-1. open a terminal
+*.
+Run `npm start` on a terminal
-2. run `$ npm install`
-3. run `$ npm run server`
-4. open another terminal
+*.
+Run the backend server on another terminal
-5. run `$ npm run start`

-Now you can go to [phonebook](localhost:3000) and see the website
+Now you can go to [phonebook](http://localhost:3000) and see the website

-### Codespaces environment

-1. open a terminal
-2. run `$ npm run docker`

-Now you can go to look in the ports forwarded for the link to the website